Online Bachelor of Science in Counseling and Applied Psychological Sciences — Substance Abuse and Addictions

 PSY 470: Psychopharmacology

-CAP 220: Self in a Multicultural Society (C)
+CAP 220: Self in a Multicultural Society (SOBE OR C)

-A substance abuse counseling degree concentration can lead to a variety of roles in behavioral health care delivery settings.
-Program graduates often go on to pursue roles in community agencies, mental health clinics and addiction treatment centers.
+Completing this substance abuse and addictions degree concentration can lead to a variety of roles in behavioral health care delivery settings.
+Upon graduation, you’ll be able to pursue positions in community agencies, mental health clinics and addiction treatment centers.
 You’ll also be well-prepared to pursue graduate studies that lead to state counseling licensure.
-Career examples include, but are not limited to:
+Career examples include, but aren’t limited to:

 Addictions Counselor